 Collaboration and Community

 Research has shown that work is related to to physical and psychological health.
 Longer work days can impact family well-being, including one's time to care for their children or aging parents because of competing work demands.
 Factors like workplace culture promoting safety and health, and supervisors supporting flexible schedules, can improve overall satisfaction with work-home life, and decrease turn-over.
-(Source: NIOSH, BMC Public Health, Corporate Wellness, The American Institute of Stress)
+(Source: NIOSH, BMC Public Health, American Psychological Association, Corporate Wellness, The American Institute of Stress)

 of workers report that juggling work & personal life is the main cause of stress and anxiety

 OHWC, Oregon OSHA and SAIF signed an alliance agreement to support mission of Total Worker Health